Iron-Deficiency Anemia in Children

 - Yeast-leavened whole-wheat bread and rolls

-What are the complications of iron-deficiency anemia?Iron-deficiency anemia may cause delayed growth and development.
+What are the possible complications of iron-deficiency anemia in a child?Iron-deficiency anemia may cause delayed growth and development.

-Can iron-deficiency anemia be prevented?You can often prevent iron-deficiency anemia through screening and taking iron supplements.
+What can I do to prevent iron-deficiency anemia in my child?You can often prevent iron-deficiency anemia through screening and taking iron supplements.

 When should I call my child's healthcare provider?Call your child's healthcare provider if your infant is not nursing well.
 Or if your toddler or child has any of the signs of iron-deficiency anemia.